What three words would you use to describe your company?

 We're a fourth generation seed corn operation that also grows the mash bill and produces five-year-aged, Wisconsin Straight bourbon on our farm.

 What’s something that makes your business unique?

 We are truly grain to glass, growing all the grains for our mash bills.
-We are the only makers in the world using heirloom grain varieties developed at the UW-Madison that we revived.
 We are a true family business, and our entire family is involved.